-1) The main climate change assessment is the potential of impacts from future sea level change (SLC).
+1) The main climate change assessment is the potential of impacts from future sea level change .

-2) The SLC in the Baltimore Harbor is only forecasted to be sea level rise (SLR).
+2) The sea level change in the Baltimore Harbor is only forecasted to be RSLR.

-3) Impacts from SLR are unchanged from the No Action Alternative versus all Action Alternatives.
+3) Impacts from RSLR are unchanged from the No Action Alternative versus all Action Alternatives.